Thank you all for your kind words over our big moving news!

 A 3 bedroom apartment became available through a corporate housing company and it's just 10 min from our new neighborhood.
 It's not perfect but it meets all our needs during the time we're waiting.
 There's lots of "togetherness" which sort of takes the typical summer bickering between siblings to another level, but escaping to the pool for swim team and afternoon dips has been our saving grace.

 And what about a new home?
 Did we ever find anything?

 We DID!
 And I can't wait to share the story with you!!
 We had to do some very uncomfortable work on our part, but man did God bless us beyond measure.

 We're scheduled to close on the new place in a couple weeks.
 Hopefully everything goes smoothly and I can share all those details (and pics!) with you here soon.
 But for now, here's a peak...

 In the meantime, we're trying to remember that we love each other as we survive our "cozy" temp quarters and are keeping busy dreaming up plans for the new place.
 It's such a different kind of gratitude when it comes to the gift of a forever home.
 I feel so overwhelmed by it.

 I've been taking some time away from the computer this summer.
 Life's clearly been full of all things moving, but also tending to little people who are feeling a bit unsettled.
 Thankfully, as we get closer to move-in day, the excitement continues to build and the paperwork/appointments have slowed.
-I'm looking forward to putting more to internet paper as I can.
+I'm looking forward to putting more to internet paper as I can and you can catch updates over on the gram.
 Hope you're all having a great summer!